ren4nh/MicroservicesSpringCloud/README.md

-A Sample project using a microservices architecture with Spring Cloud
+A Sample project using a microservices architecture with Spring Cloud and Netflix OSS